bbatsov/emacsredux/_posts/2013-03-27-open-file-in-external-program.markdown

 ---
 layout: post
-title: "Open file in external program"
+title: "Open File in External Program"
 date: 2013-03-27 12:44
 comments: true
 tags:
 - Utilities
+- Crux
 ---

 Sometimes it's useful to be able to open the file you're editing in